HolyBlackCat/quasi-msys2/README.md

   * Inspect `.dll` dependencies of executables.

     Use the `win-ldd` wrapper.
-It processes the output of `ntldd.exe` (which needs to be installed with `make install _ntldd-git`), replacing windows paths paths with proper linux paths.
+It processes the output of `ntldd.exe` (which needs to be installed with `make install _ntldd-git`), converting resulting paths to Linux style.

-## More stuff

-  * How do I add a "menu entry"/"launcher icon"/... for Quasi-MSYS2 shell?
-    * Use `make -f env/integration.mk`.
-To undo, invoke it again with the `uninstall` flag.

-  * My build system is confused because the compiled C/C++ binaries are suffixed with `.exe`.
-    * Use `source env/duplicate_exe_outputs.src`.
-Then `$CC` and `$CXX` will output two identical binaries, `foo.exe` and `foo`.
-The lack of the extension doesn't stop them from being transparently invoked with Wine.

 ## What exactly are we doing with the kernel